-Is my child ready to go out without an adult or stay home alone?
+Deciding when your child can go out without an adult or stay home alone

 As your child gets older, it’s likely they’ll start wanting to have more independence.
 They might want to go out to the park or the shops with their friends or walk to school alone.
 You might be wondering if it’s ok to leave them home alone for a short time while you go out.